Mark 16:16 and Acts 2:36-41 both declare that we must be baptized to be saved....does this mean water baptism a requirement for salvation?

 If water baptism were required for salvation, wouldn't we expect Paul to make the opposite claim in 1Cor 1:17?
 Wouldn't Paul have emphasized that he performed water baptism on many believers since it was essential to their salvation?
 Instead, Paul says he's glad he didn't baptize many with water.
 Clearly, Paul did not think water baptism was a means to salvation, and his words in 1Corinthians indicate that water baptism can be overemphasized in an inappropriate way.

 Furthermore, consider Paul's own conversion and water baptism.
-In Acts 9 we find that as Paul arrives in Ananias' house, we're told Paul had been saved and appointed to become Jesus' instrument to bring the Gospel to the Gentiles.
+In Acts 9 we find that as Ananias arrives at the house Paul is staying, Ananias has been told Paul was already chosen and appointed to become Jesus' instrument to bring the Gospel to the Gentiles.
 At that point, Paul had yet to be water baptized, yet Scripture says he was already saved.
 Obviously, in Paul's own conversion, salvation occurred before his water baptism.
+(Ananais then lays hands on Paul and afte the scales fall off his eyes, Paul is baptized).

 Next, Peter says in 1Pet 3:21 that water baptism is not what saves a person: